 The market provides a vast selection of polarised glasses, and it can be overwhelming to choose the right pair.
 They come in different shapes and lens colors, which affects performance.
 For example, glasses with yellow lenses are ideal for anglers fishing during cloudy days, while those with darker shades are great for sunny days.
 The next section highlights the essential features that anglers should look at when buying the best glasses to protect your eyes from the sun when fishing.

 These glasses are not your regular sunglasses, but offer special benefits and are specifically designed to cut through glare for all day fly fishing.
 This greatly increases your chance of seeing fish, which is half the battle when fishing anyway, right?

 These glasses are important even on a cloudy day, as they remove the reflection on the water surface and help us see fish and underwater hazards better.
 When combined with one of the best fishing hat options, you’ll see a lot more underwater.
 Once the polarised glasses eliminate the glare on the water surface, you can follow the movement of fish easily and cast the flies in the right direction.
 Improved visibility also increases safety, since wading through fast flowing rivers can be dangerous.

 The Type of Lens

-While the colour of the lens is a matter of personal preference, the individual shades are ideal for different situations.
-Fishing sunglasses that have a grey tint offer excellent glare reduction when fishing in direct sunlight and have minimal colour distortion.
-They are also great for long-term use during medium to bright light conditions.
+While the color of the lens is a matter of personal preference, the individual shades are ideal for different conditions.
+Fishing glasses that have a gray tint offer excellent glare reduction when fishing in direct sunlight and have minimal color distortion.
+They are also great for long-term use during medium to sunny light conditions.

 Copper, Brown or Amber